sondi-ar/Archive/README.md

 How does it all come together?
 Porn access on the internet is cheap & quick vs Festival as experience in real time & engaging with audience

-- Promotional poster  + Timetable
+- Promotional poster
-- Time Based website → 1 Day/Afternoon
+- Time Based website → 1 weekend (15-18)
 1. Online exhibition, showing of all the work (Art + Recolour photos)
 2. "screening room" of movie sequences → time schedule, every hour loop
-3. Talk panel  → Porn & Activism → Time based activation of link and playing of video or sound piece
+3. Talk panel  → Porn & Activism → Time based activation of link and playing of video or sound piece X

-→ Creating a virtual space in times of corona, get away with copyright issue by making it a one time event (screening), festival as experience
+→ Creating a virtual space in times of corona, get away with copyright issue by making it a one time event (screening), make a time based website to create the festival experience

 ### Outcome Links
 website Link